dhruvmalhotra14/news_summarizer/README.md

                     ↓
       Display, Sidebar Log & Download

-👨‍💻 Author
+### 👨‍💻 Author

-**Dhruv Malhotra**
+Dhruv Malhotra
 GitHub: [@dhruvmalhotra14](https://github.com/dhruvmalhotra14)

+---

-⭐ **Found this helpful?** If you like this project, please consider giving it a star on GitHub—it helps support future updates!
+⭐ If you find this project useful, consider giving it a star!